 There are many misleading products on the market.
 Some vendors sell “hemp oil” supplements made with hemp seed oil.
 Hemp seed oil does not contain CBD.
 If the amount of CBD in your product is not clearly stated in milligrams, there is not likely enough CBD in the product to be of any significance.

 While there are no studies of fat cell absorption rates, we know that cannabinoids are drawn to fat.
 A high percentage of body fat can keep the CBD in your product from absorbing into your bloodstream.
-If 30 percent of the CBD you take is absorbed by fat cells, that leaves only 70 percent of the CBD you take circulating in your bloodstream.
+If 30 percent of the CBD you take is absorbed by fat cells, that leaves only 70 percent of the CBD you take circulating in your body.

 Your experience with CBD could be affected by the severity of the symptoms you are hoping to address.
 The dosing and amount of time needed to achieve full potential could be quite different.

 The effects of capsules and tinctures can commonly be felt within an hour or so and can last up to eight hours.
 Since vape products bypass digestive processes, the potential effects could be felt within minutes but are of a shorter duration.
-It may take a bit of experimentation to find the best dosage, product, or combination of CBD products, to suit your needs.
+It may take a bit of experimentation to find the best dosage, product, or combination of CBD products to suit your needs.

 To determine your ideal dosage, start with a few milligrams of a CBD tincture, a single capsule, or a few puffs of a vape pen and see how you feel.
 If you don’t notice the particular benefit you were hoping for you can increase the dosage a little at a time.
-There is no harm in taking more CBD than you need, but also no additional benefits.

 CBD tinctures are a blend of hemp oil and natural carrier oils that are easily absorbed by your body.
 A versatile product, CBD tinctures can be swallowed, mixed with food, added to your morning coffee, or even blended with your favorite lotions.